Education systems must work to close persistent

 identity-based achievement and well-being gaps.

 -TED Ed / Edinburgh, Scotland

-He has a BA in Conflict Resolution and Culturally Appropriate Forms of Mediation and his Masters Degree in Education. jeewan has had a rich career which includes consultation with the United Nations University of Peace as part of a team to develop a curriculum framework on Peace Education in the Islamic context implemented in various parts of the world.
+He holds a Master of Education degree from York University, a Bachelor of Education from the University of Toronto, and a Bachelor of Arts with a focus on Culturally Responsive Mediation & Bargaining from York University. jeewan has had a rich career which includes consultation with the United Nations University of Peace as part of a team to develop a curriculum framework on Peace Education in the Islamic context implemented in various parts of the world.
 He was also a torchbearer for the 2015 PanAm Games held in Toronto.

 Awards / Recognition

 - 2018: Vaughan African Canadian Association, “Legacy” Award for addressing Anti-Black racism

 - 2018: Council of Agencies Serving South Asians – South Asian Heritage Month 2018 Official Poster: Trailblazers

 - 2017: Adopted into Turtle Island First Nations through Ceremony at Turtle Lodge

 - 2017: Mary Samuels Leadership in Education Award

 - 2017: Human Rights Award- National Council for Canadian Muslims